tom-howard/ros/docs/com2009/assignment1/part1.md

     ```
     ***

-1. Inside the catkin workspace there is a directory called `src` (use the `ls` command to confirm this).
+1. Inside the catkin workspace there is a directory called `src`.
 All new packages need to be located in the `src` folder, so we need to be here when we use the `catkin_create_pkg` tool to create a new package.
-So, use the `cd` command again to navigate to the `catkin_ws/src` folder:
+So, use the `cd` command again to navigate into the `catkin_ws/src` folder:

     ***
     **TERMINAL 1:**